What are the street names/slang terms?

 How is it used?

-PCP turns up on the illicit drug market in a variety of tablets, capsules, and colored powders.
-PCP can be snorted, smoked, injected, or swallowed and is most commonly sold as a powder or liquid and applied to a leafy material such as mint, parsley, oregano, tobacco, or marijuana.
+PCP turns up on the illicit drug market in a variety of tablets, capsules and colored powders.
+PCP can be snorted, smoked, injected or swallowed and is most commonly sold as a powder or liquid and applied to a leafy material such as mint, parsley, oregano, tobacco, or marijuana when used for smoking.

 What are its short-term effects?

-At low to moderate doses, PCP can cause distinct changes in body awareness, similar to those associated with alcohol intoxication.
-Other effects can include shallow breathing, flushing, profuse sweating, generalized numbness of the extremities and poor muscular coordination.
+At low to moderate doses, PCP can cause shallow breathing, flushing, profuse sweating, generalized numbness of the extremities and poor muscular coordination.
 Use of PCP among adolescents may interfere with hormones related to normal growth and development as well as with the learning process.

 PCP has sedative effects, and interactions with other central nervous system depressants, such as alcohol and benzodiazepines, can lead to coma or accidental overdose.